JBN-Infotech/eshop/README.md

   - ng s

 # eshop-categories
-  - API only app to manage CRUD for categories
+  - API-only app to manage CRUD for categories
   - rvm use ruby-3.0.5@eshop
   - Ruby on rails
   - rails s